 No one is born knowing how to write great sales copy.
 Copywriting is a skill that can be learned – by anyone.
-So, if you have just started a business and you’re wondering how to write the words that will get people to buy your product, just know that you can learn copywriting elements that will drive sales.
+Whether you have just started a business or you're new to content marketing, this article is for you.
+Below you'll learn the copywriting elements that will help you write the words that will get people to buy your product.

 I’m going to share with you seven copywriting techniques that the pros use.
 Before I do, though, I want to explain the difference between copywriting and content writing.
 They are often confused.
 And, while there is some overlap, and good copywriting is helpful in content marketing, it’s important to know the purpose of each.